-Circus is a formal specification language [17] which integrates the notions of states and complex data types (in a Z-like style) and communicating parallel processes inspired from CSP.
-From Z, the language inherits the notion of a schema used to model sets of (ground) states as well as syntactic machinery to describe pre-states and post-states; from CSP, the language inherits the concept of communication events and typed communication channels, the concepts of deterministic and non-deterministic choice (reflected by the process combinators $P \square P'$ and $P \square P'$), the concept of concealment (hiding) $P \backslash A$ of events in A occurring in in the evolution of process P. Due to the presence of state variables, the Circus synchronous communication operator syntax is slightly different frome CSP: $P \llbracket n \mid c \mid n' \rrbracket P'$ means that P and P' communicate via the channels mentioned in c; moreover, P may modify the variables mentioned in n only, and n' only, n and n' are disjoint name sets.
+Circus is a formal specification language [18] which integrates the notions of states and complex data types (in a Z-like style) and communicating parallel processes inspired from CSP.
+From Z, the language inherits the notion of a schema used to model sets of (ground) states as well as syntactic machinery to describe pre-states and post-states; from CSP, the language inherits the concept of communication events and typed communication channels, the concepts of deterministic and non-deterministic choice (reflected by the process combinators $P \square P'$ and $P \square P'$ ), the concept of concealment (hiding) $P \backslash A$ of events in A occurring in in the evolution of process P. Due to the presence of state variables, the Circus synchronous communication operator syntax is slightly different frome CSP: $P \llbracket n \mid c \mid n' \rrbracket P'$ means that P and P' communicate via the channels mentioned in c; moreover, P may modify the variables mentioned in n only, and n' only, n and n' are disjoint name sets.

 Moreover, the language comes with a formal notion of refinement based on a denotational semantics.
-It follows the failure/divergence semantics [14], (but coined in terms of the UTP [12]) providing a notion of execution trace tr, refusals ref, and divergences.
-It is expressed in terms of the UTP [10] which makes it amenable to other refinement-notions in UTP.
-The semantics allows for a rich set of algebraic rules for specifications and their transitions to program models.

-A simple Circus specification is FIG, the fresh identifiers generator given in fig. 1:
+It follows the failure/divergence semantics [15], (but coined in terms of the UTP [13]) providing a notion of execution trace tr, refusals ref, and divergences.
+It is expressed in terms of the UTP [11] which makes it amenable to other refinement-notions in UTP.
+Figure 1 presents a simple Circus specification, FIG, the fresh identifiers generator.